 The ALCF is a DOE Office of Science user facility.

 Vanderbilt team collaborates with Argonne for pivotal study on cataclysmic volcanoes

-That was the conclusion of a 2016 microscopic analysis of quartz crystals in pumice taken from the Bishop Tuff in eastern California, the site of the supereruption that formed the Long Valley Caldera more than 760,000 years ago.
-The study was described in the paper “The year leading to a supereruption,” by Guilherme Gualda, professor of earth and environment sciences at Vanderbilt, and Stephen Sutton, University of Chicago, published in the journal, PLOS One.
+That was the conclusion of a microscopic analysis of quartz crystals in pumice taken from the Bishop Tuff in eastern California, the site of the supereruption that formed the Long Valley Caldera more than 760,000 years ago.
+The study was described in a paper published in the journal PLOS One.

 Grad students vie for coveted NXSchool at Oak Ridge, Argonne

-The school is providing a basic education in how state-of-the-art neutron and X-ray scattering techniques can be applied to a variety of scientific disciplines, including hands-on experiments at two user facilities, the Advanced Photon Source at Argonne and the Spallation Neutron Source and High Flux Isotope Reactor at Oak Ridge.
-The experiments and lectures offer opportunities to build a network with leading scientists, helping the students to develop new ideas and their careers.
-Their work often leads to cutting-edge projects and published in high-impact journals.
+The NXSchool program explains how to apply state-of-the-art neutron and X-ray scattering techniques to many science disciplines, offering hands-on experiments at two DOE Office of Science user facilities, Argonne’s APS and the Spallation Neutron Source and High Flux Isotope Reactor at Oak Ridge.
+Experiments and lectures offer opportunities for students to build a network with leading scientists, helping them develop new ideas and further their careers.
+Students’ work at NXSchool often leads to cutting-edge projects published in high-impact journals.